Agent Factory Recap: A Deep Dive into Agent Evaluation, Practical Tooling, and Multi-Agent Systems

 We wrapped up by touching on some of the biggest open challenges in agent evaluation today:

-- **Benchmark Integrity:** As models get more powerful, there’s a risk that benchmark questions leak into their training data, making scores less meaningful.
+- Benchmark Integrity – As models become more powerful, benchmark questions may leak into training data, making scores less meaningful.

-- **Evaluating Subjective Attributes:** How do you objectively measure qualities like creativity, proactivity, or humor in an agent’s output?
-These remain open questions the community is working to solve.
+- Evaluating Subjective Attributes – How can we objectively measure qualities such as creativity, proactivity, or humor in an agent’s output?
+This remains an open question for the community.

 This episode was packed with concepts, but the goal was to give you a practical framework for thinking about and implementing a robust evaluation strategy.
 From the fast, iterative loop in the ADK to scaled‑up pipelines in Vertex AI, having the right evaluation mindset is what turns a cool prototype into a production‑ready agent.